Linetskii/sand-granulometry/README.md

 #sand-granulometry
 Fast and simple application for routine analysis of sand samples
 ##Reqirements
-* Python 3.10 or above
+* Python 3.9 or above
 ##Setup
 To setup, create and activate a new python venv and run `pip install -r- reqirements.txt` Then run main.py using `py main.py`
 ##How to use

 ###Add sample tab
 You can use Tab button to switch to the next input field The date should be in yyyy.mm.dd format
+You can import data from Excel workbook

 ###Compare samples tab
 * Left click on header - sort by chosen column, in ascending or descending order.